215-967-9070

 Filing for child custody or child custody modification is a procedurally and factually complex process.
 Additionally, each county court in Pennsylvania has their unique requirements and nuances.
 The PA child custody lawyers at Schwartz, Fox and Saltzman, LLC have over

-Obtaining Sole Custody in PA: A Guide
+Obtaining Sole Custody in PA: A Guide for Parents

 How to Get Full Custody in PA Wondering how to file for sole custody of your child in PA?
 The child custody lawyers at Schwartz, Fox & Saltzman, LLC explain how and why sole custody is awarded to the custodial